jneidel/jneidel.com/content/review/neurostreams/index.md

 ## Conclusions

-A great toolbox I use every day and wouldn't want to live without.
+A great toolbox I use regularly and wouldn't want to live without.

 To me, it's part of the 20% of optimizations that deliver 80% of the results.